Re1435/skygoal-tech-assignment/README.md

-Sure, here's a basic README file for the application:

----

 # User Authentication API

 This is a simple Node.js application for user authentication using JSON Web Tokens (JWT).
 It provides endpoints for user signup, login, and fetching user details.